-opic:

-Take notes for the build-up to y the main event.
-What ideas or e should be more specific than you our topic, or the events right before your main event.
-These events are what sparked vents led up to the main event?
+Take notes for the build-up to your topic, or the events right before your main event.
+These events are what sparked the main event.
+What ideas or events led up to the main event?
 What inspired those who were involved?
-This section ur background.
+This section should be more specific than your background.

 Main Ideas: Notes (Write the source and page number for all your notes.):

-Summary:

-Sources:

-Sources:

-Main Ideas: Notes (Write the source and page number for all your notes.) nmary: